explore-it-org/robby-terminal/README.md

 Task:
  - Renaming of project and upgrading from v0.57.8 to v0.58.5
- - Changed form `react-native-languages` to `react-native-localize`.
-Update code!
+ - Changed from `react-native-languages` to `react-native-localize`, because `react-native-languages` is deprecated. **Update code!**

-Idea:
+Actions:
-    Start new React Native project from scratch with new name 'terminal' and copy all missing artefacts from the old project.
+- Start new React Native project from scratch with new name 'terminal' and copy all missing artefacts from the old project.
+- Copy image assets for android from `android/app/src/main/res` and for ios from `ios/terminal/Images.xcassets/AppIcon.appiconset`

 ```
 $ react-native init terminal